 MAY 9 - 17, 2023

 In March and April, after months of polar night, a world of ice comes out of darkness and the days quickly become longer.
-From the middle of March we have plenty of daylight with a warm and beautiful light, while sunsets color the snow covered landscapes and frozen fjords, shifting from dark blue, to pink, violet, red and orange.
+From the middle of March we have plenty of daylight and the sunsets color the snow covered landscapes and frozen fjords, shifting from dark blue, to pink, violet, red and orange.

 ON OUR CHARMING EXPEDITION SHIP M/S FREYA we are comfortably accommodated.
 During the days, when conditions allow, we leave the ship with our three zodiacs to cruise around for even closer contact with the amazing life and nature, like ice bergs and glaciers, or take a walk on land or the ice.
 The meals onboard are prepared by our Swedish chef, and when it’s possible we can also enjoy a late-night barbeque on land or on deck.
 If someone would like to take a cool swim in the Arctic Ocean there’s a sauna on board where you can get warm afterwards.